 This committee will serve as an advisory group to the library and liaison with each department and group represented regarding library needs and issues.
 It will make recommendations regarding departmental allocations and acquisitions within the library budget and advise the library in the development and refinement of library policies.
-The results of this committee's work will be reported to the library director, chief information officer, vice president for academic affairs, and president.

-• WICIIID cromp.
-1) TF 13; one graduate and one undergraduate faculty represen- tative elected from each college and university studies 2) AD 2; one librarian appointed by the library director, one representative appointed by the vice president for business and finance from the business and finance area 3) SF 1; one library staff representative elected by the library staff members.
-4) SD 2; one undergraduate student appointed by the president of SGA; one graduate student appointed by the president of SGA in consultation with the deans of the colleges with graduate programs
+The b.
+Memb ership: 1) TF 13; one graduate and one undergraduate faculty represen- tative elected from each college and university studies

+2) AD 2; one librarian appointed by the library director, one representative appointed by the vice president for business and administration from the business and administration area

+3) SF 1; one library staff representative elected by the library staff members.

+4) SD 2; one undergraduate student appointed by the president of Student Government Senate; one graduate student appointed by the president of Student Government Senate in consultation with the deans of the colleges with graduate programs.

-10. Environmental Concerns Committee
+9. Environmental Concerns Committee-assigned to the University Council and advisory to the Vice President of Business and Administration

 This committee will serve as an advisory group to the university administration on campus environmental concerns, including matters of environmental education, land use, natural areas, recycling, resource and energy conservation.
-Its recommendations will be directed to the president and the vice president for business and finance for their action, and to the Executive Committee of the University Senate for its use in monitoring the activities of this committee.
+Its recommendations will be directed to the president and the vice president for business and finance for their action, and to the University Council for its use in monitoring the activities of this committee.

 b.
-Membership

-1) TF 7; one from each college, one from university studies.
-2) AD 1; elected at-large 3) SF 5; one from each major administrative division

-4) SD 6; four appointed by the president of the SGA and two elected from the Environmental Alliance

-5) Ex Officio the KSU director environmental health Member; and safety, voting
+Memb ership TF 7; one from each college, one from university studies.
+2) AD 1; elected at-large 3) SF 5; one from each major administrative division 4) SD 6; four appointed by the president of the Student Government Senate and two elected from the Environmental Alliance 5) Ex Officio Member; the KSU director environmental health and safety, voting